VTON-IT: Virtual Try-On using Image Translation: Proposed Approach

 \section{Proposed Approach}

-The network architecture proposed in this study is composed of three key components.
-The initial stage of the proposed architecture involves the implementation of a human body parsing network, which is followed by a body region segmentation network.
-Finally, an image translation network is employed to enable the wrapping of input clothing over the target body.
+The network architecture proposed in this study comprises three key components.
+The first stage involves implementing a human body parsing network, followed by a body region segmentation network.
+Finally, an image translation network is employed to facilitate the wrapping of input clothing over the target body.